I Say a Little Prayer: Albums and singles

+In 1999, Hungarian singer Zsuzsa Cserháti covered the song with the title (I Pray for You).

-Film, TV, and Musical soundtracks
+Film, TV, and musical soundtracks

-The song is also a popular soundtrack item: in the 1969 comedy The April Fools, for which Warwick sang the title song, "I Say a Little Prayer" is performed at a Manhattan luxury apartment party in a live performance by singer Susan Barrett.

 In 1997, "I Say a Little Prayer" is one of several Bacharach/David songs featured prominently in the comedy My Best Friend's Wedding, which featured both a reggae-style cover by Diana King and a version sung by the film's cast.
-King's version was released as a single and brought the song back to the Top 40 almost thirty years after Dionne Warwick's original, albeit with a No. 38 peak; King's single also reached No. 1 in Hungary, No. 34 in France, and No. 6 in Australia, where the film's soundtrack was a No. 1 album.
+King's version was released as a single and brought the song back to the top 40 almost thirty years after Dionne Warwick's original, albeit with a No. 38 peak; King's single also reached No. 1 in Hungary, No. 34 in France, and No. 6 in Australia, where the film's soundtrack was a No. 1 album.
 Cassie Henderson, 14, sung this song for Soul Week on The X-Factor NZ Season 1 Episode 16.
 A parody of the song with altered lyrics was featured in the 2006 comedy film Date Movie making fun of its use in My Best Friend's Wedding.

 It was covered and used in the television show Glee, in the episode "Showmance".
 It was performed by Dianna Agron as her character Quinn Fabray, with Naya Rivera and Heather Morris dancing backup as Santana Lopez and Brittany Pierce, as their audition song to join the glee club.
 Agron's "I Say a Little Prayer" charted on the UK Singles Chart at number 125.
-By 2020, recreating the choreographed dance from the episode, to Agron's cover, had become an internet meme popular on TikTok.

-The song was used in the 2010 revival of Promises, Promises.
-In 2011, the song was also included in the Broadway Musical "The Adventures of Priscilla, Queen of The Desert".